jaichenchlani/ai/README.md

-# Everything AI

-## Agentic AI
+# Agentic AI
 Welcome, developers and AI enthusiasts!
-If you followed Google Next like I did, the word "AGENT" must be on top of your mind.
+If you followed Google Next like I did, the word "**AGENT**" must be on top of your mind.
 There's a lot of buzz around Agentic AI, ADK, MCP Protocol, A2A Protocol etc.

 ## ADK
 Reference: https://google.github.io/adk-docs/